DennisSuitters/LibreCMS/README.md

 - Build Installer to make Installation Easier, and Checking PHP Components are Installed to Allow LibreCMS to work.
 - Make sure database backup works properly, last time we checked it wasn't.
 - Convert from font icons to using svg icons to reduce footprint.
-- Reduce the Templating System Markup to make it easier to use.
+- Reduce the Template System Markup to make it easier to use.
 - Add Content to the Wiki Pages on how to use LibreCMS and how to create Templates.
 - Once at a Stable Platform, create a release candidate, and create a proper gh-page site.
 - Create Free Templates.
 - Testing, and Bug Squashing, as per the usual with ongoing projects.

 ### LEGAL:
 By downloading LibreCMS you hereby agree not to hold Studio Junkyard liable for any damages that your usage of LibreCMS may cause to your system, or persons.
-Damages may infere such things as (which we are NOT responsible for) Data Loss, Hearing Imparement, Server Crashes, Alien Abduction, Coding Nitemare's, Alien Implants, or Visiting Alternate Realities.
+Damages may infer such things as (which we are NOT responsible for) Data Loss, Hearing Impairment, Server Crashes, Alien Abduction, Coding nightmare's, Alien Implants, or Visiting Alternate Realities.
 LibreCMS is Licensed under GPLv3.
 We request that if you modify, and hopefully enhance LibreCMS, that you take part in maintaining, and contributing to it's code base here at GitHub.

 ### NOTE:
 - We are currently overhauling parts of the Administration Area, and will soon be making changes to the Layout (Front End) area.